Home Loan Experts

 What if I want to buy a commercial property as well?

-Different thresholds apply depending on the type of land and property that you want to buy:
+Different thresholds apply depending on the type of land:

 Can I avoid FIRB approval?